-As a conductive solution, you can use any electrolyte, whether it is an acid, base or salt solution.
+For a conductive solution, use any electrolyte, whether it is an acid, base or salt solution.
 Many fruits and vegetables contain juices rich in ions and are therefore good electrical conductors.

 Like any battery, a potato battery has a limited life span.
 The electrodes undergo chemical reactions that block the flow of electricity.
 The electromotive force diminishes and the battery stops working.
 Usually, what happens is the production of hydrogen at the copper electrode and the zinc electrode acquires deposits of oxides that act as a barrier between the metal and the electrolyte.
 This is referred to as the electrodes being polarized.
 To achieve a longer life and higher voltages and current flows, it is necessary to use electrolytes better suited for the purpose.
 Commercial batteries, apart from their normal electrolyte, contain chemicals with an affinity for hydrogen, which combine with the hydrogen before it can polarize the electrodes.